bgawalt/lombardotron/README.md

 ### Team Changes

+(**See update below.**  I wrote this early in the project, and then added the update over a week later.)

 How often do players change teams in a regular+post season?
 Some guys see as many as five different teams: